Posted on 16 Comments

 But what if you are looking for a weekend flyer?

-Or if you are flying a 1-meter DLG where the price of the servos mentioned above may exceed the value of the entire model?
+Or what if you are flying a 1-meter DLG where the price of the servos mentioned above may exceed the value of the entire model?

 Digital vs Analog Servo